-To determine significance, I used a z-test to compare the proportion of subjects in each group who made initial commitments to the proportion who actually changed their habits.
+To determine significance, I used a z-test to compare the proportion of subjects in each group who made initial commitments to the proportion who changed their habits.
 This had a non-significant p-value of 0.4956 (Figure 3C).
 While not statistically significant, the practical significance of the results, including the reversed opinions of treatment group subjects, warrants further exploration.

 Throughout the study, the number of subjects decreased.
 By the end of the study, I noticed the gender and grade demographics of the remaining subjects were very different from the group who initially agreed to participate (Figure 4A, 4B).
 To determine if the change in demographic was significant, I used a series of chi-square tests.
 The expected counts for these tests were based on the proportion of subjects in each group who initially agreed to participate in the study.

-Despite the clear visual change, there is no statistical significance to the change in grade demographics from agreeing to participate to signing the consent form (p = 0.199), to completing the pre-intervention survey (p = 0.128), to completing their interventions (p = 0.142), to completing the post-intervention survey (p = 0.09).
-However, the p-values are quickly approaching significance and there is practical significance to the sharp decrease in participation of subjects in 11th and 12th grade (Figure 4C).
-Similarly to subject grades, there is no significance to the changing proportion of female and male subjects at each stage of the experiment, from agreeing to participate to signing the consent form (p = 0.977), to completing the pre-intervention survey (p = 0.628), to completing their intervention (p = 0.766), to completing the follow-up survey (p = 0.382) (Figure 4D).
+There was no statistical significance to the change in grade demographics from agreeing to participate and signing the consent form (p = 0.199), to completing the pre-intervention survey (p = 0.128), to completing their interventions (p = 0.142), to completing the post-intervention survey (p = 0.09).
+However, the p-values are quickly approaching significance, and there is practical significance to the sharp decrease in participation of subjects in 11th and 12th grade (Figure 4C).
+Similarly to subject grades, there was no significance to the changing proportion of female and male subjects at each stage of the experiment, from agreeing to participate to signing the consent form (p = 0.977) to completing the pre-intervention survey (p = 0.628), to completing their intervention (p = 0.766), to completing the follow-up survey (p = 0.382) (Figure 4D).

 DISCUSSION